 Eliminate Minimum Parking Requirements

-Minimum parking requirements for residential, office, and mixed-use developments are a regressive hidden tax on non-drivers that subsidizes drivers.
+Minimum parking requirements for residential, office, and mixed-use developments are a regressive hidden tax on non-drivers that makes housing more expensive, increases driving and congestion, and only boosts the number of cars in the neighborhood.

 Finish Zoning Remapping

 The 2012 zoning code reforms can’t work until City Council and the Planning Commission finish remapping all districts.
-The Planning Commission says they could complete zoning remapping by the end of Mayor Kenney's first term if they could hire additional staff, and they estimate that this would cost only $3 million.
+When then-Councilmember Kenney asked the Planning Commission in 2014 how long it would take to complete zoning remapping, they said they could have it completed by the end of 2019 if they could hire additional staff, and they estimated that this would cost only $3 million.

 Citywide Transit-Oriented Development Overlay

-In 2017, City Council updated Philadelphia's Transit-Oriented Development (TOD) Overlay language in the zoning code to allow denser housing with lower parking requirements close to transit stations, but they never wrote in which stations this would apply to, and the few individual station bills proposed haven't gone anywhere.
-It's time to move the conversation away from tinkering with individual stations and do something that will really make a difference.
-City Council should pass an ordinance designating all in-city transit stations for TOD Overlays.
+In 2017, City Council updated Philadelphia's Transit-Oriented Development (TOD) Overlay language in the zoning code to allow denser housing with lower parking requirements close to transit stations, but they never named the stations this would apply to, and the few individual station bills that were proposed haven't gone anywhere.
+It's time for City Council to move beyond tinkering with individual stations, and do something that will really make a big difference.
+In the 2020 legislative session, City Council should pass an ordinance adding TOD Overlays to all subway, trolley, and regional rail transit stations in the city.

 Finish Legalizing Accessory Dwelling Units

-Accessory dwelling units (ADUs), which are dwellings that sit on the same parcel as a principal dwelling, are an easy and unobtrusive way to increase infill housing options without visibly changing the character of neighborhoods.
-The 2012 zoning code rewrite included some very progressive language allowing for ADUs, but as with the Transit-Oriented Development Overlays, City Council never wrote in which zoning districts would allow them.
-City Council should address this issue with a broad application of ADUs in all areas of the city if lots have enough open space to accommodate them.
+Accessory dwelling units (ADUs)—dwellings that sit on the same parcel as a principal dwelling—are an easy and non-descript way to increase infill housing options without visibly changing the character of neighborhoods.
+Expanding ADUs was one of the recommendations of Mayor Kenney's Historic Preservation Task Force, because of how they can make historic designation an easier sell politically by creating a new rental revenue stream for historic building owners.
+The 2012 zoning code rewrite included some very progressive language allowing for ADUs, but as with the Transit-Oriented Development Overlays, City Council never wrote in which zoning districts should allow them.
+City Council should legalize accessory dwellings in all areas of the city wherever the zoning requirements for open space can still be met—not only in areas like Northwest and Northeast Philadelphia with a more suburban character.

 Pass the Historic Preservation Task Force Plan